felix-last/evaluate-kmeans-smote/README.md

-# Evaluate KMeans-SMOTE
+# Evaluate K-Means SMOTE
-This project is used to evaluate the performance of the oversampling method KMeans-SMOTE.
+This project is used to evaluate the performance of the oversampling method [k-means SMOTE](https://github.com/felix-last/kmeans_smote).

 ## Dependencies